Dr Charlotte Haigh

 - Public engagement projects with schools and community partners

-- Member of Undergraduate School Taught Student Education Committee
+- Chair of the School Taught Student Education Committee